 If you’re ready for something more challenging and you have the time to care for a larger selection of edible plants, Arthur has this advice: “The things that people get wrong the most often, especially first time growers, is misunderstanding the needs of the plants.
 We know plants that produce food, like tomatoes and peppers, need a lot more energy from the sun, a little bit more water, and a lot of nutrients in the soil.”

-Before you choose plants or seeds for your bed, do some research.
+Learning how to care for a raised garden involves knowing your plants.
+Before you choose what to grow in your bed, do some research.
 How much sunlight do your beds get throughout the day?
 Are there amendments you should be adding to your soil before you sow your plants for the year?
 Thinking about the answers to these questions will help you avoid some of the garden fails Arthur talks about—and get the best results possible.

 3. Plant leafy vegetables in the shadier areas.